anoma/namada/documentation/docs/src/user-guide/ledger/governance.md

 ### Vote a proposal

-Only validator and delegators can vote.
-Assuming you have a validator/delegator account (in this example we are going to use `validator`), you can send a vote with the following command:
+Only validators and delegators can vote.
+Assuming you have a validator or a delegator account (in this example we are going to use `validator`), you can send a vote with the following command:

 ```shell
 anoma client vote-proposal \